myxdvz/uploader-tools/README.md

 python uploader-tools.py createTorrent --input /path/to/media
 ~~~

 Generate Torrent file from a media folder and corresponding JsonFastFillout file.
-It will check if a metadata.json file exists to generate metadata file
+It will use the --book and --metadata params to generate metadata file
 The following settings are in the config file: announceUrl, upload_path, torrent_path
 ~~~
 python uploader-tools.py createTorrent --input /path/to/media --book [ids or file] --metadata file
 ~~~

+## Disclaimers
+* GoogleBooks API is notorious for returning 429 (rate limits)